-Advice Legal support for individuals, as well as lawyers and charities seeking advice for someone they’re helping.
+Advice We provide quality legal advice through our advice line and online resources.
 The AIRE Centre provides free legal advice and representation particularly to EEA nationals and their family members on free movement rights.
 Representing them in front of domestic immigration and social security tribunals on issues around their right to reside, access to benefits, healthcare and housing.
-In 2015 we received more than 1600 advice requests from EEA migrants themselves or their advisors and we provided more than 600 people with free legal advice around EU free movement, welfare benefit refusal, access to health care, residence status and documentation.
-(NEED UPDATED FIGURES) Advice Line If need guidance as to your European Law Rights, our confidential advice line is open to you.
-Call us on Monday's Wednesday's and Friday between 10:30am and 6pm on 020 7831 4276 or email us at firstname.lastname@example.org Whilst we are unable to give advice over the phone, we will take down your query and get back to you by email within five working days.
+In 2019 we received more than 2000 advice requests from EEA migrants themselves or their advisors and we provided more than 600 people with free legal advice around EU free movement, welfare benefit refusal, access to health care, residence status and documentation.
+Advice Line If need guidance as to your European Law Rights, our confidential advice line is open to you.
+Call us on Monday to Friday between 10:30am and 6pm on 020 7831 4276 or email us at firstname.lastname@example.org Whilst we are unable to give advice over the phone, we will take down your query and get back to you by email within five working days.
 At the AIRE centre we try to help all those who call, but as a small charity our resources are limit.
 Therefore, if we are not able to help you, we will provide you with contact details for organisations who will be able to.
 Lawyers If you are a lawyer, advisor or organisation seeking for advice for someone you are helping we can provide you with free written legal advice.
 We provide most of our advice on a second-tier basis, that is, to other agencies and lawyers who are assisting individuals.
 We will provide you with free written legal advice to any charity/NGO that is advising an individual for free and to lawyers acting on a pro bono basis or who are receiving legal aid.
 For example: a homeless EU migrant might have problems showing that she has a right to reside, but will inevitably have other problems as well; we can provide written advice on the right-to-reside issue, and a homelessness charity can use that advice to advocate on her behalf and show that she meets the other criteria to get housing or homelessness assistance.
 Our fields of expertise: EU law on the free movement of persons, including the residence rights of EU migrant citizens and their right to access benefits EU asylum law and the European Convention on Human Rights Domestic violence, human trafficking, EU minorities race/ethnicity We would particularly encourage you to get in touch with us if you have cases falling in these categories and would like to discuss them with us.
-Email us at i[email protected] or call us on Monday, Wednesday and Friday between 10:30am and 6pm on 020 7831 4276.
+Email us at i[email protected] or call us on Monday to Friday between 10:30am and 6pm on 020 7831 4276.
 We will take down your request and then get back to you.
 We aim to respond within two to four weeks and can provide advice more quickly if necessary.